irfanhakim-as/homelab-wiki/topics/ubuntu.md

 This details the process of setting a static IP address and updating the DNS server on a system.

-1. Backup the existing network configuration file:
+1. Ensure the system's network configuration is not provisioned by `cloud-init`:

     ```sh
+    ls -l /etc/netplan/*-cloud-init.yaml
+    ```

+    If the output is not empty, then the system is provisioned by `cloud-init` and needs to be disabled.

+2. To disable `cloud-init`:

+    ```sh
+    sudo nano /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg
+    ```

+    Add and save the following configuration to the file:

+    ```
+    network: {config: disabled}
+    ```

+3. Backup the existing network configuration file, if available:

+    ```sh
     sudo cp /etc/netplan/00-installer-config.yaml /etc/netplan/00-installer-config.yaml.bak
     ```

-2. Update the network configuration file:
+4. Update or create the network configuration file:

     ```sh
     sudo nano /etc/netplan/00-installer-config.yaml
     ```

-3. Update the configuration as such:
+5. Update the configuration as such:

     Original configuration which uses DHCP to dynamically assign an IP address: